 Need Mulch for your yard this spring?!
 Get Delivery for Half the Price with a Neighbor!

-A couple of years ago I had the great idea to get some mulch delivered, but cringed at the delivery charge.
-I asked a neighbor if he was going to need mulch that year – we get the same type and color.
-The company delivering did not mind charging us only once because we only lived a few houses away from each other.
 Joining in with neighbors we were able to get a better contract price for snow plowing this way as well.
 We also wanted a 3rd stall garage opener installed and my neighbor wanted one as well – we were able to work out a deal with my door guy if he was able to do both jobs in one day.
-I think that Kelly’s neighbors do the same sort of thing in the spring when they need their lawns aerated (makes dog turd looking things on your lawn).
+I think that Kelly's neighbors do the same sort of thing in the spring when they need their lawns aerated (it makes dog turd looking things on your lawn).
 They rent the machine to do their lawns and then they all share the rental cost.

 Don't be afraid to ask someone you know what they might have in their yard to share with you for your yard.
 You might be surprised what people throw away each year because plants are getting too big or multiplying too much.
 I actually pulled out some hostas last year that I put on Craig's List for FREE for people to pick up because I didn't want to simply throw them away when someone could use them.
 A really thankful lady came and got all of the hostas that I would have hated to toss.